New Zealand Constitution Act 1852: Repeal

-The Act was repealed by section 28 of the Constitution Act 1986 in New Zealand.
-By the time of its repeal, only 18 of the Act's original 82 sections remained, of which a number were regarded as no longer effective.
-In the UK it was repealed by the Statute Law (Repeals) Act 1989.
+The act was rendered ineffective by section 26 of the Constitution Act 1986 of the New Zealand Parliament.
+By that time, only 18 of the act's original 82 sections remained, of which a number were regarded as no longer effective.
+As an element of UK law it was repealed by the Statute Law (Repeals) Act 1989 with effect from 16 November 1989.